footnerd2/Health-Protocol/README.md

 Pod size: start with 10, even number, dynamically adjust size over time once systems in place

-Application deadline*: first day of each month Enrolment fee deadline*: 21st day of each month
+Application deadline*: 14th day of each month Enrolment fee deadline*: 21st day of each month

 *to begin program 1st day of the following month